Chords + Lyrics | Oh, Pretty Woman

 Roy Orbison‘s Oh, Pretty Woman is built around a series of modal interchanges.

-When the chorus starts we are in the key of A (this is why we could be fooled to say E is chord V).
-It moves I – VI on repeat, then IV – V with a 6/4 bar, like this:
+When the chorus begins, we move to the key of A (which is why E could be mistaken for chord V).
+The progression repeats I – VI, then shifts to IV – V with a 6/4 bar, like this:

-However, at first that A feels like chord IV, making the F#m II.
-Only once the D chord appears and the E returns does it feel like a V chord and the key A. It is as if the key signature has been disguised.
+At first, A feels like chord IV, making F#m II.
+Only when D appears and E returns does E feel like a V chord and A the tonic.
+This creates a sense of disguised tonality.

-The verse is in the key of C/Am.
-This means we’ve had another modal interchange where A has gone from Ionian to Aeolian, even Lydian if we imagined that first E as chord I.
+The verse shifts to the key of C/Am, marking another modal interchange where A moves from Ionian to Aeolian—potentially even Lydian if we consider that initial E as chord I.

 ||: Dm (II) | G (V) | C (I) | Am (VI) |